 Clare-Kearney’s influence and work has been widely acclaimed as the LSU floor performers consistently produce big scores each season.
-The Tigers rank as one of the nation’s top floor exercise teams during Clare-Kearney’s tenure, and 2016 was no exception.
+The Tigers have ranked as one of the nation’s top floor exercise teams under Clare-Kearney’s tenure.

 LSU ranked No. 1 in the final floor national rankings with a 49.560 regional qualifying score and a season average of 49.448 in 2015.
 Three LSU gymnasts ranked in the national Top 25 on floor with Hall at No. 1, Gnat at No. 10 and Jessie Jordan at No. 17.